TenebrisHF/syntaxic/README.md

 To expand code blocks, you basically click on them, and using the magic of jQuery, they'll expand.

+### How to update
+Updating Syntaxic for the time being requires you to delete your current version, and installing the new one again.
+Just follow the install steps after deleting it.

 ### Creating your own theme
 Follow the HighlightJS syle guide on their documentation site [here](http://highlightjs.readthedocs.io/en/latest/style-guide.html).